phfaist/latexpp/doc/customfix.rst

   :py:meth:`specs() <latexpp.fix.BaseFix.specs>` method.
 (See the doc for :py:meth:`specs() <latexpp.fix.BaseFix.specs>` for more info.
 Also, it never hurts to specify a macro, even if it was already defined.)

+- If your fix needs multiple passes through the document, you should inherit the class :py:class:`latexpp.fix.BaseMultiStageFix` instead of :py:class:`~latexpp.fix.BaseFix`.
+In this case you can subdivide your fix into "stages," which you define by subclassing :py:class:`latexpp.fix.BaseMultiStageFix.Stage` for each stage in your fix process.
+Each stage object is itself a fix (meaning it indirectly inherits from :py:class:`~latexpp.fix.BaseFix`) on which you can reimplement `fix_node()` etc.  Each stage is run sequentially.
+The "parent" fix object then manages the stages and can store data that is accessed and modified by the different stages.

+  See the documentation for :py:class:`~latexpp.fix.BaseMultiStageFix` for more details, and check the fix :py:class:`latexpp.fixes.labels.RenameLabels` for an example.

 - The preprocessor instance, available as ``self.lpp``, exposes some methods that cover some common fixes' special needs: